Call Us Today!

 20161002 183825

 Advancements in plastics have led to new types of vinyl designed specifically for wrap advertising, including vinyl sheets that feature bubble-preventing air channels.
 Microscopic glass beads are used to prevent an adhesive from functioning until the user is ready (the beads allow the material to be repeatedly lifted and reapplied during the wrapping process, without compromising the longevity of the wrap).
-The vinyl is heated with a heat gun or torch for the purpose of molding the material around objects.
+The vinyl is heated with a heat gun or torch to help with molding the material around objects.

-Decals can be made to cover side and rear windows on a vehicle, but for safety reasons, the front windows used by the driver are not covered.
-The decals on side windows are typically perforated, so that it is still possible for passengers to look outside.
+Decals can be made to cover the side and rear windows on a vehicle, but for safety reasons, the front windows used by the driver are not covered.
+The decals on side windows are typically perforated so that it is still possible for passengers to look outside.
 This See-through graphic technology originated in the 1980s, with the first dominant patent registered by a British company called Contra Vision.
-Wrapped advertisements must often be divided into a number of smaller pieces to appropriately cover any movable panels on the vehicle, such as the fuel tank cover, trunk (boot) openings, and other doors.
+Wrapped advertisements must often be divided into several smaller pieces to appropriately cover any movable panels on the vehicle, such as the fuel tank cover, trunk (boot) openings, and other doors.

-Wrapping is also sometimes used instead of paint as a less-permanent way of applying its operator’s standard livery.
-This has become particularly common in the UK where, since the privatisation of British Rail, it has become quite frequent for trains to be transferred from one company to another, requiring many changes of livery.
-Wrapping can also be used for vehicle customisation, and race cars often get vehicle wraps as they are lighter than paint.
+Wrapping is also sometimes used instead of paint as a less permanent way of applying its operator’s standard livery.
+This has become particularly common in the UK where, since the privatization of British Rail, it has become quite frequent for trains to be transferred from one company to another, requiring many changes of livery.
+Wrapping can also be used for vehicle customization, and race cars often get vehicle wraps as they are lighter than paint.

 Gallery